 How to Train Your Dog Not To Bark

 If you focus on enriching your dog as mentioned above, this will likely reduce your dog’s barking considerably!

 After you put the discriminating stimulus (barking) on cue, you ONLY reward the dog barking when you ask for it, and not at other times.
-Putting a cue on stimulus control works magic because now your dog is getting rewarded for barking.
-If your dog barks without you asking him to then you simply ignore your dog as if they do not exist.
+Putting a cue on stimulus control works magic because now your dog is getting rewarded for barking, but only when you ask her to bark.
+If your dog barks without you asking her to then you simply ignore your dog as if they do not exist.

 Voila, now you have a dog that doesn’t bark.
 However, mind these dog barking training caveats.

 - Do not stop rewarding your dog for barking once in a while as it is fun, rewarding, and natural.
 You are not trying to extinct barking altogether, just stop the unhealthy incessant barking.

 - Do not repeat cues, say them once and that’s all.
 If a dog doesn’t respond after you say the cue, simply take a deep breath, count to 10, and ask again.
 If you repeat yourself it will be counterintuitive to training and make your dog confused, sloppy, and only respond to you after you say a cue several times.

 - Perhaps the most important part is to not reward your dog when they are barking if you didn’t ask for it.
 That is the most difficult to do for some pet parents because most parents are not aware when they are rewarding their dog.
 If you yell at your dog “No”, or even look at your dog, those may all be reinforcing to your dog.
 Remember, any attention is better than no attention.
 Don’t reward your dog in any way and then begin the above protocol the moment they are Quiet and stop barking.

 - Even the most chronic barkers have a lull in barking for you to begin Speak/Quiet training.
 All you need is a few-second gap between the bark and breathing for you to begin practicing.